Backgammon in the round

 Seeking a patent

-I thought it was a great idea and the prototypes had proved to be successful.
-There were now three main options for the next step of production:
+I thought the idea had merit and the prototypes had proved to be successful.
+There were now three options for the next step of production:

 1. Do nothing - just play on my custom board and enjoy the game.